 Scholarships are awarded to high school seniors.
 Award amount is between \$6,000 - \$8,000.
 Students must meet two of the following three requirements: (1) 3.0 GPA, (2) SAT 1000, and (3) be in the top 30% of their high school class.
 The scholarship is renewable if the student maintains a 3.0 cumulative grade point average.
 Seventy percent will be allocated to tuition costs and thirty percent will be allocated to dormitory costs.

 Honors Scholarship

-Honors students may be eligible to receive a \$500 stipend at the completion of each semester.
+Students in the Honors Program may be eligible to receive a \$500 stipend at the completion of each semester.

 Music Scholarship